Dan-wanna-M/blog/_posts/2024-05-09-Implementing-a-Constrained-Decoding-Engine-for-Structured-Text-Generation-in-Large-Language-Models.md

 ### `engine.initialize()`

 Implementing this method requires us to initialize the grammar, tokenizer's vocabulary and configuration first.
 While initializing the vocabulary and configuration is straightforward, initializing the grammar involves constructing certain data structures from the EBNF text to facilitate a more efficient implementation later on.
-Specifically, we want to create an [abstract syntax tree(AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the EBNF and then simplify the AST into what I term Loup's normal form (LNF)[^2].
+Specifically, we want to create an [abstract syntax tree(AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the EBNF, validate the AST, and then simplify the AST into what I term Loup's normal form (LNF)[^2].

 #### Construct EBNF AST

 Fortunately, in Rust we have [ebnf](https://github.com/ChAoSUnItY/ebnf) library that handles most of work for us.
-We only need to make minor modifications[^1] to include `any!` and `except!` special nonterminals and support comments.
+We only need to make minor modifications[^1] to:

+1. Support `any!` and `except!` special nonterminals
+2. Support comments
+3. Check regular expressions' syntactic correctness
+4. Intern strings for regular expressions, nonterminals and terminals.

+#### Validate the AST

+It is possible for an EBNF snippet to be syntactically correct yet semantically incorrect.
+For example: `A::=B;`, where `B` is undefined.
+Hence, we will validate the AST against:

+1. Undefined nonterminals
+2. Invalid excepted nonterminals
+    - All excepted nonterminals must directly contain terminals combined with concatneations and alternations[^6].

 #### Obtain LNF

 This step is trickier.
-To make efficient implementation easier, we would like to do the following, sequentially:
+To make efficient implementation easier, we would like to do the following:

-1. **Remove unused rules**
+- **Remove useless rules**

-    Unused rules are a subset of [useless productions](https://www.geeksforgeeks.org/simplifying-context-free-grammars/) in the sense that we allow productions that never terminate because they are not strictly "useless" in our context.
+    Useless rules are rules that never contribute to text recognition.
 For example:

     ```ebnf
     S ::= 'ab'S | 'ab'A | 'ab'B;
+    S ::= S;
     A ::= 'c'd;
     B ::= 'a'B;
     C ::= 'dc';
     ```

-    In this grammar, assuming `S` is our starting nonterminal, the rule `C ::= 'dc'`; is unused and will be removed.
-However, `B ::= 'a'B;`, a production that never terminates, will be retained.
-Allowing productions that never terminate enables expressing constraints on infinite sequences, thus enhancing expressiveness[^3].
+    Assuming `S` is the starting nonterminal, the rule `C ::= 'dc';` is unused and will be removed as it contributes nothing to the derivations starting from `S`.
+Similarly, the rule `S ::= S;` is considered useless because it recursively refers to itself indefinitely without leading to a terminal state.
+On the other hand, the rule `B ::= 'a'B;` will be retained.
+Although this production never terminates, it allows for the expression of constraints on infinite sequences, thus enhancing the grammar’s expressiveness.[^3].

-2. **Flatten nested rules with nonterminals**
+- **Flatten nested rules with nonterminals**

     Nested rules refer to rules containing groups, options and/or repetitions.
 We can view groups, options and/or repetitions are "anonymous nonterminals."
 For example,